MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 For more information, see [Upgrading and maintaining the Information Protection client](/purview/information-protection-client#install-or-upgrade-the-information-protection-client).

 > [!NOTE]
 > Microsoft Purview Information Protection client version 3.0 is not available through the Microsoft Update Catalog.
-Version 3.1 will be the first available release.
+Version 3.1 is the first available release.
 >

 ### Release information